What are the details of the event?

 There is a P1,800 fee per person, which simply covers the course fee.
 We’ll take care of the substance, but you take care of your sustenance, that okay?

 Simply sign up through our online registration form to signify your interest and we’ll email you the details on how to confirm a slot.

 You may settle the workshop fee by making a deposit to our bank account.
 Details as follows:

 Account number: Savings account 1759 0377 11

-Once you’ve made the deposit, please email us a copy of the deposit slip so we can send you an Acknowledgment Receipt.
-Please note that fee is non-refundable.
+Once you’ve made the deposit/funds transfer, please email us a copy of the deposit slip/screen cap so we can confirm your slot.

 Is there a deadline for signing up?